satwikkansal/wtfpython/README.md

 I've lost faith in truth!
 ```

-#### 💡 Explaination:
+#### 💡 Explanation:

 - Initially, Python used to have no `bool` type (people used 0 for false and non-zero value like 1 for true).
-Then they added `True`, `False`, and a `bool` type, but, for backwards compatibility, they couldn't make `True` and `False` constants- they just were built-in variables.
+Then they added `True`, `False`, and a `bool` type, but, for backward compatibility, they couldn't make `True` and `False` constants- they just were built-in variables.
-- Python 3 was backwards-incompatible, so it was now finally possible to fix that, and so this example wont't work with Python 3.x.
+- Python 3 was backwards-incompatible, so it was now finally possible to fix that, and so this example won't work with Python 3.x.

 ---
 ###  Evaluation time disperancy